AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 ## Key Implementation Details
-This sample demonstrates the migration of the following prominent CUDA feature:
+This sample demonstrates the migration of the following prominent CUDA features:
  - PTX Assembly

 InlinePTX sample demonstrates how to implement PTX assembly (mov.u32) in SYCL kernels.